In this blog post, I'll share with you 15 simple but effective strategies that you can use to build a rocking community around your blog!

-It’s not just about the value of your content, but it’s also about the person behind the blog creating that content, that person is you.
+It's not just about the value of your content, but it's also about the person behind the blog creating the content; that person is you.

-A lot of bloggers fail to recognize the importance of personal identification/branding through their blogs.
-They’re so focused on content, SEO, blog post promotion, growing their traffic, that they forget about the person who’s actually doing all of this work.
+A lot of bloggers neglect to recognize the importance of personal identification/branding through their blogs.
+Often, they're so focused on content, SEO, blog post promotion, growing their traffic that they forget about the person who's actually doing all of the work.

-For example, a classic mistake that results in missed opportunities I see so many bloggers doing is just slapping a bunch their latest posts on the front page of their blog.
-Nothing wrong with that at all, but your blog is also the home of your personal brand, and so be sure to show your mug shot face to everyone.
+For example, a classic mistake that results in missed opportunities I see so many bloggers doing is just throwing a bunch of posts on the front page of their blog.

-Let your blog readers know who you are, what you look like, what you do, what you’re passionate about, your long-term goals, what you have to offer, what motivates you to blog, what you are struggling with, and all the rest of it.
+Let them know who you are, what you do, what you're passionate about, your long-term goals, what you have to offer, what motivates you to blog, what you are struggling with, and all the rest of it.

 And don't forget, be as human as you possibly can.
 Be authentic, honest, approachable, caring, empathetic, helpful, and so on.

-Your readers, some who will be bloggers themselves, will certainly be able to vibe with you.
-You develop a unique blogging persona with time, it doesn’t come overnight.
+Your readers, some of who will be bloggers themselves, will certainly be able to vibe with you on this.
+You develop a unique blogging persona with time; it doesn't come overnight.

 Remember, it all starts with you.
 You're a blogger, and you run a fantastic blog.
 The blog doesn't run itself.